-The MRR refers to "Frequency of Analyses" (see Chapter 4) in Article 35.
+The MRR refers to "Frequency of Analyses" in Article 35 (see chapter 4).
 Depending on the specific situation the resulting requirement in the approved monitoring plan for the operator may be e.g. that the minimum frequency of analyses of the emission factor of a certain source stream is four times a year.

 This term "Frequency of Analyses" must not be confused with the "Frequency of Sampling", i.e. the frequency of taking samples or increments from a batch or delivery of a fuel or material.
-In general a lot more samples/increments than four have to be taken over the year to obtain representative results.
+In general, a lot more samples/increments than four have to be taken over the year to obtain representative results.
 This Chapter 3 and its sections only deal with the frequency of taking samples.